iamxkhushi1726-svg/python-cli-task-manager/README.md

 - How to persist data using JSON file I/O
 - How to structure a Python project with src/ layout
 - How to use colorama for coloured terminal output

-## Part of 100 Projects Challenge

-This is project 01 of my 100-project challenge to build a strong GitHub portfolio and secure AI/ML and software engineering internships.

 Follow my progress: [GitHub Profile](https://github.com/iamxkhushi1726-svg)